doriandevtech/MySneakers/README.md

 - TextField

-## Here are some screenshots of my app ⤵️
+## Here the screenshot of my app ⤵️

 ### Home Page view: